Personal Leadership: Mentoring and Coaching II

 Burke – Litwin Model Category

-Change scenario-Impact as it relate to category
+Change scenario-Impact as it relate to

 Purpose/Goal of change